musnit/castle-client/core/README.md

 install entr` or `sudo apt install entr` or such.
 Change and save some file, make sure it's done building, and refresh your browser to see the updates!

+### Mobile

+Core isn't set up for a mobile build yet.
+Coming soon!
+It'll probably be included as a dependency built with native iOS and Android projects in '../mobile'.

 ### Desktop

 #### Build and run